Hugging Face vs Replicate (2026): ML platform vs inference API

 Choose Hugging Face if…

-- You need datasets, evaluation, and collaboration around model artifacts.
+- You need datasets, evaluation tracks, and collaboration around model artifacts.

-- Fine-tuning, governance, and private hubs are on the roadmap.
+- Fine-tuning, private hubs, and governance are on the roadmap.

-- You already employ ML engineers who can navigate the Hub.
+- You already employ ML engineers who live in the Hub workflow.

 Choose Replicate if…